bretcope/odyssey/README.md

 __Breaking the waterfall without passing a failed log__

-Sometimes it may be desirable to skip the remaining tasks and go straight to the `errorHandler`, but without having to actually throw an error.
+Sometimes it may be desirable to skip the remaining tasks and go straight to the `errorHandler` without having to actually throw an error.
 For this purpose, you may call `callback.break( [hlog] )`.

 ```javascript
 athena.waterfall(